Health & Wellness

 Q: What if a child or staff member has close contact with someone who has COVID-19?

-A: Close contact is defined by the King County Health Department as being any person exposed to COVID-19 who meets all the following criteria:
+A: Close contact with someone who has been exposed to COVID-19 is defined by the King County Health Department as being any person who meets the following criteria:

-- Was around the person any time between the two days before COVID-19 symptoms began to the time the person was isolated.
-(For people with COVID-19 who have no symptoms, this incudes two days before the person with COVID-19 was tested.)
+- or encountered that exposed person anytime between the two days before COVID-19 symptoms began to the time the person was isolated.
+(For people with COVID-19 who have no symptoms, this includes two days before the person with COVID-19 was tested.)

 If a person believes they have had close contact to someone who has a confirmed case of COVID-19, they must quarantine for 14 days since contact; 14 days is the window of time in which exposure can lead to disease.
 During this time they should watch their health for signs of fever, cough, loss of taste or smell, shortness of breath or other COVID-19 symptoms.
 Following the DOH guidelines, they should not go to work, childcare, school or public places during these 14 days.
 If a person develops symptoms of COVID-19 during their quarantine, they should seek testing.
 Consider testing at day 7-10 even if no symptoms are present.
 Note, a negative test does not shorten the required 14-day quarantine period.
 The school will provide Connected Learning at home through this period.
 Here is more guidance provided by the King County Health Department: When Can My Child Return to School?